maivincent/arribachocolat/_i18n/en/_posts/2023-05-20-natkaw-76-herbalnativo.md

 ---
 layout: post
-title:  "Nat Kaw - 76% Herbal Nativo"
+title: Nat Kaw - 76% Herbal Nativo
 tags: [Dark, Pure]
 categories: [Nat Kaw]
 ---

 Nat Kaw blends cocoa beans to create distinctive flavors.
 In this "herbal" chocolate, the objective is achieved.
 Flavors of tea, thyme, cumin and mint orbit a heart reminiscent of caramel.